majacQ/rails/guides/source/rails_on_rack.md

 --------------------------------------------------------------------------------

-WARNING: This guide assumes a working knowledge of Rack protocol and Rack concepts such as middlewares, url maps, and `Rack::Builder`.
+WARNING: This guide assumes a working knowledge of Rack protocol and Rack concepts such as middlewares, URL maps, and `Rack::Builder`.

 Introduction to Rack
 --------------------